JW Marriott Indianapolis

 JW Marriott Indianapolis is a hotel in downtown Indianapolis, adjacent to the Indiana Convention Center.
 The new JW Marriott Indianapolis is part of the $450 million Marriott Place, consisting of five Marriott hotels all connected to the Indiana Convention Center.
 The City of Indianapolis contributed $48 million to the project.
 The hotel is 34 floors and 376 ft tall, making it the 7th-tallest building in Indianapolis and tallest hotel in Indiana.
 The facility also has a 950 space underground parking garage.
 It is the largest JW Marriott hotel in the United States based on its 1,013 guest rooms and is owned and managed by White Lodging.

 Facilities

 The JW Marriott has 1013 rooms with 637 double rooms, 343 lavish king rooms, and 25 luxury suites.
 The hotel features 54 meeting rooms with a total of 104,000 square feet, three restaurants, and the largest ballroom of any hotel in the Midwest and also one of the largest Marriott ballrooms in the world.
 The JW Marriott Indianapolis has three restaurants.

 According to the Indianapolis Business Journal, the JW Marriott Indianapolis has 600 full-time employees.
-As of 2023, three dining options were located in the hotel, including High Velocity, Osteria Pronto (OP) Italian, and Starbucks.
+As of 2026, three dining options were located in the hotel, including High Velocity, Dean's Steak and Seafood, and Starbucks.